 4. What if I think my score is too high?

-If you score slightly higher than you expect, we recommend you still take the Ramp Test result and see how training goes.
+If you score slightly higher than you expect, we recommend you still keep the Ramp Test result and see how training goes.
 You might surprise yourself with how much you're able to handle.
 Our workouts are designed to be pretty challenging, but doable.
 If you are able to successfully complete the first several workouts using your Ramp Test FTP, you'll know that you're using the correct FTP.

 That said, if you find that you are unable to complete many of your prescribed workouts, you can go ahead and decrease your FTP in 2-5% increments as needed.